-As a consequence of Mr. Lown's more than 20 years' experience in the residential mortgage markets, our Board, upon the recommendation of the Nominating and Corporate Governance Committee, believes that he is well qualified to provide valuable advice in many important areas and he should serve as a director.
+As a consequence of Mr. Lown's more than 20 years' experience in the residential mortgage markets, our Board, upon the recommendation of our Nominating and Corporate Governance Committee, believes that he is well qualified to provide valuable advice in many important areas and he should serve as a director.

-Robert C. Mercer, Jr. has served as a director, chairman of the Audit Committee and member of the Compensation Committee and Nominating and Corporate Governance Committee since March 15, 2017 when he was appointed to fill the vacancy created by the resignation of Mr. Kislak from those positions and is independent in accordance with applicable NYSE and SEC rules.
+Robert C. Mercer, Jr. has served as a director, chairman of our Audit Committee and member of our Compensation Committee and Nominating and Corporate Governance Committee since March 15, 2017 when he was appointed to fill a vacancy on our Board and is independent in accordance with applicable NYSE and SEC rules.
 Mr. Mercer has over 40 years of management and executive experience in generating and servicing consumer loans and mortgages.
-Since July 2009, Mr. Mercer has served as a Senior Examiner/Subject Matter Expert - Credit Risk, Operations and Counterparty Management at the Federal Housing Finance Agency (FHFA) in Washington, D.C.
+From July 2009 to March 2017, Mr. Mercer served as a Senior Examiner/Subject Matter Expert - Credit Risk, Operations and Counterparty Management at the Federal Housing Finance Agency (FHFA) in Washington, D.C.
 At FHFA Mr. Mercer monitored Freddie Mac's seller/servicer and mortgage insurance counterparty risk analysis focusing on concentration of risk, regulatory risk and servicing transfer approvals.
 He also monitored Freddie Mac's credit loss forecasting and loan loss reserve adequacy for its single family and multifamily loan portfolios.